nchn471/Fundamental-ML/README.md

 3. **Complete the Tasks**: Open the ```notebooks/EDA.ipynb``` notebook in your Jupyter Notebook environment.
 The notebook is designed to guide you through various tasks, including:

     1. Prerequisite
+    2. Principle Component Analysis
+    3. Image Classification
+    4. Evaluating Classification Performance

+    Make sure to run all the code cells in the ```EDA.ipynb``` notebook and ensure they produce output before committing and pushing your changes.

+5. **Commit and Push Your Changes**: Once you've completed the tasks outlined in the notebook, commit your changes to your local repository and push them to your forked repository on GitHub.

+Feel free to modify and extend the notebook to explore further aspects of the data and experiment with different algorithms.
+Good luck.

+## 📦 Process

+1. Prerequisite

     This section provides some basic steps for accessing and visualizing the dataset.

     The data consists of grayscale images of faces, each measuring 48x48 pixels.
 The faces have been automatically aligned to be roughly centered and occupy a similar area within each image.
-The task is to categorize each face based on the emotion expressed, assigning it to one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
+The task is
+to categorize each face based on the emotion expressed, assigning it to one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
 The dataset contains a total of 35,887 examples.

     ![](./materials/image.png)

 2. Principle Component Analysis

     ![](./materials/pca_explain.png)
     From 0 to 500 principal components, there is a sharp rise in explained variance initially, indicating that these components capture a significant amount of the data's variance.